 Accounts should have only the access they need.
 Only trusted administrators should have administrative privileges.
 Even high-ranking executives should have limited access.
 An intruder who breaks into an account with restricted privileges won't have the keys to everything.

 Most security exploits involve human error.
 Email phishing is a leading attack method.
 Your users should know how to spot suspicious messages and treat them carefully.
 They shouldn't open questionable attachments, follow links to dubious sites, or override security warnings without getting independent confirmation.
 If they aren't sure, they should check with a tech support person.
+Your business should have a very easy to follow Cyber Security Checklist for Employees, and if followed by all employees it can prevent the vast majority of cyber hacks without the need for a sophisticated (and expensive) cyber security software.

 Most software has bugs.
 Some bugs cause vulnerabilities and open up security holes.
 When software publishers learn about them, they fix the problem and issue an update.
 Once they do, criminals know about their weaknesses and exploit them.
 They know that not everyone will install the update right away.
 If your IT services department doesn't update installed software, it leaves your network open to threats.